5 Tips for Running Successful Face to Face Sales Meetings

 2. Opening the Meeting: How will you open the meeting?
 What specifically will you say?
 How will you quickly demonstrate credibility and show the client this will not be a waste of their time?
 When and how will you transition into your questions?

-4. Anticipate Objections & Questions: You need to be prepared for any and all questions and sales objections.
+4. Anticipate Objections & Questions: You need to be prepared for any and all questions including objections and rebuttals for those objections.
 So, what questions might the client ask you?
-You have to assume they are going to ask what clients you are working with within their industry, using the same/similiar technology and/or trying to solve the same/similiar issues.
-Depending on their experience with their other vendors (your competition), the're most likely going to ask you questions about how you handle certain situations (where they have been burned or let down by their current/past provider).
-Again, write down 10 questions you anctipcate to hear on your meeting and practice speaking your answers out loud.
+You have to assume they are going to ask you who your current customers are and how you're helping them.
+Depending on their experience with their other vendors (your competition), they're most likely going to ask you questions about how you handle certain situations where they have been burned or let down by their current/past provider.
+Again, write down 10 questions you anticipate to hear on your meeting and practice speaking your answers out loud.

 About Dan Fisher